 The ability to apply for a US visa at a US Consulate in Canada or Mexico is a convenient alternative for many TCN’s.
 It is essential for foreign nationals to understand, however, the risks and limitations involved with applying for a U.S. visa in Canada or Mexico.

-We strongly recommend all foreign nationals who are going to apply for a visa as a TCN at a US Consulate in Canada, Mexico or any other country other their own to speak with an immigration attorney to confirm eligibility or any risks involved in your particular case.
+We strongly recommend all foreign nationals who are going to apply for a visa as a TCN at a US Consulate in Canada, Mexico or any other country other than their own to speak with an immigration attorney to confirm eligibility and any risks involved in your particular case.

-If you have questions about filing for third country national visa at a US border consulate, contact a VisaPro Immigration Attorney.
-We will be happy to assist you.
+If you have questions about filing for third country national visa at a US border consulate, contact, a VisaPro Immigration Attorney.
+We will be happy to assist you with the most effective strategy based on our attorneys’ near 100% success rates.

 What VisaPro Customers Are Saying